 A panel of energy efficiency leaders from throughout the Northwest will review the submissions and select the winners based on the following criteria.
 Please note that the more specific nominations are in terms of project details, timing, and results, the more information our judges will have to properly evaluate the entry.

 This award recognizes an emerging leader in energy efficiency whose record reflects ongoing and exceptional growth in contribution to the industry.
 The recipient is a dynamic individual who brings talent, drive and creativity to the field and demonstrates strong leadership qualities.
 They are just beginning their energy efficiency journey, with 5 years or less experience in the industry and have demonstrated a commitment to advancing the future of EE.
 There is no age definition for the recipient of this award.

 The Innovative Collaboration Award

 This award recognizes outstanding achievement by individuals, groups, and/or organizations in creating, using or promoting innovative solutions to collaborate that help the region achieve more energy efficiency.
 The recipient of this award demonstrates the following characteristics:

 This award recognizes the outstanding achievement of an individual whose career has greatly contributed to the advancement of energy efficiency in the Northwest.

 An honor bestowed by NEEA’s Board chair and executive director in recognition of individual dedication and effective, long-term commitment to advancing energy efficiency.

-Recipients, nominees and energy efficiency professionals across the region will be invited to the award ceremony after the first day of NEEA's Annual Meeting in December.
+Recipients, nominees and energy efficiency professionals across the region will be invited to the award ceremony during the first day of NEEA's Annual Meeting in December.